digital-asset/daml/triggers/simulations/acs-growth.rst

 Simulation Use Case Example: Impact of Uncontrolled ACS Growth
 ==============================================================

-As triggers maintain an in-memory copy of the Ledger's active contract store (ACS), it is important that this data structure respects the triggers finite resource limits and it contents remain *relevant*.
+As triggers maintain an in-memory copy of the Ledger's active contract store (ACS), it is important that this data structure respects the triggers finite resource limits and its contents remain *relevant*.

 In the following use-case simulations, we shall: